secobau/openshift/install/UPI-manual.md

 First follow these instructions:
 * https://github.com/secobau/openshift/blob/master/install/initial.md

+After the previous step is finished you may proceed.

 Set the number of compute replicas to zero:
 ```bash
 sed --in-place /compute/,/controlPlane/s/' '3/0/ $dir/install-config.yaml